kwon13/kwon13/README.md

 I'm from South Korea 🇰🇷
 I can analyze case studies, thesis analysis, and applied datasets, implement logic to effectively refine large amounts of textual data, and implement code to efficiently learn models in a multi-node GPU environment.
 I can use both TensorFlow and PyTorch frameworks, so I am confident in pre-processing data and learning models that implement and apply AI code for under any NLP problems.

-My bonfire story is...
-I like to travel.
-Enjoying a good experience and relaxing leisure is good, but I enjoy traveling to meet as many people as possible to understand culture, have a wide tolerance, and have a meaningful experience.
-Because many experiences provide the idea of applying artificial intelligence to a wide range of services.
-So I am enjoying backpacking now.

 If you want to contact me, please leave me a message!

 <br/>